performant-software/Neatline/docs/exhibits-overview.md

 Each Neatline project has its own exhibit, which can be thought of as the "canvas" or "environment" for the project - the set of base maps or images on top of which the content is displayed, the text narrative that introduces or describes the project, and the combination of user-interface widgets and components that are enabled for the project (timelines, lists of waypoints, etc).

-These high-level configuration options are defined using the "Exhibit Settings" form, which is used to both create new exhibits and edit existing exhibits:

-[SCREENSHOT]

-Once an exhibit has been created and configured, you can add content to the exhibit by opening the editing environment for the exhibit (generally just called "the editor"), a specialized, interactive map-making application that makes it possible to create and manipulate a collection of records, which make up the actual content of the exhibit:
+These high-level configuration options are defined using the "Exhibit Settings" form, which is used to both create new exhibits and edit existing exhibits.
+Once an exhibit has been created and configured, you can add content to the exhibit by opening the editing environment for the exhibit (generally just called "the editor"), a specialized, interactive map-making application that makes it possible to create and manipulate a collection of records, which make up the actual content of the exhibit.

-[SCREENSHOT]

-Almost all of the real work happens in the editor.
+Most of the work happens in the editor.
 You might spend just a couple mintutes in the "Exhibit Settings" form, and a couple months building out the content in the editing environment.

 ## Map exhibits vs. image exhibits